truenas/middleware/docs/userguide/index.rst

 |Figure121a_png|

-**NOTE:** if the list of available PBIs is not displayed, open Shell and verify that the FreeNAS® system can **ping** an address on the Internet.
+.. note:: if the list of available PBIs is not displayed, open Shell and verify that the FreeNAS® system can **ping** an address on the Internet.
 If it cannot, you may have to add a default gateway address and/or DNS server address in Network → Global
    Configuration.

 Highlight the entry of the PBI you would like to install, then click its Install button.
 In the example shown in Figure 12.1b, the transmission PBI is selected for installation.

 **Figure 12.1b: Selecting a PBI to Install**

 |Figure121b_png|

-Click “OK” to start the installation.
+Click "OK" to start the installation.
 It will take a few minutes as the system will first download and configure a jail to contain the installed software.
-It will then install the PBI and add it to the “Installed” tab as shown in Figure 12.1c.
+It will then install the PBI and add it to the "Installed" tab as shown in Figure 12.1c.
 Be patient as it may take a few minutes for the installation to finish.

 **Figure 12.1c: Viewing Installed PBIs**

 |Figure121c_png|